numpy/numpy/doc/neps/nep-0043-extensible-ufuncs.rst

   behaviour at least initially.

-The masked type resolvers specifically will *not* remain supported, but has no known users (this even includes NumPy, which only uses the default version).
+The masked type resolvers specifically will *not* remain supported, but has no known users (including NumPy itself, which only uses the default version).

-While the above changes potentially break some workflows, we believe that the long term improvements vastly outweigh this.
+While the above changes potentially break some workflows, we believe that the long-term improvements vastly outweigh this.
 Further, packages such as astropy and Numba are capable of adapting so that end-users may need to update their libraries but not their code.